EmerisHQ/emeris-price-oracle/README.md

 **Solution:** if this happens manually delete **ALL** instances of test server from your machine.

 ### Known issue
-When try to download some private module from `allinbits` you can get:
+When try to download some private module from `emerishq` you can get:
 `fatal: could not read Username for 'https://github.com': terminal prompts disabled`

 **Solution:** Set the goprivate env variable.

-go env -w GOPRIVATE="github.com/allinbits/{module}"
+go env -w GOPRIVATE="github.com/emerishq/{module}"

 ## Dependencies & Licenses